sophiebatten123/Tutoring-Hub/README.md

 1. As a First Time Visitor, I should be able to sign up for a student account.
 2. As a First Time Visitor, I should be able to create a profile page based upon my subject needs.
 3. As a First Time Visitor, I should have clear instructions on how tutoring sessions are ran.
-4. As a First Time Visitor, I should be able to view the tutors profiles, qualifications and reviews.
+4. As a First Time Visitor, I should be able to view the tutor's profiles, qualifications and reviews.
 5. As a First Time Visitor, I should be able to book in a tutoring session with one of the tutors.

 ### Returning Visitor Goals: